Warwick Davis has praised the acting world's changing attitude to dwarfism.

 "Eventually she did call my mum, who immediately called the studios. and they said, 'Well we've got everyone we need, we were immediately inundated with calls.'

 "I really to this day don't know what my mum said to them, but they agreed to meet me, and just a couple of weeks later, in the January of 1981, I found myself on the set of Return Of The Jedi alongside my on-screen heroes.
 It was mind-blowing for an 11-year-old."

 The actor picked the Return Of The Jedi theme song as one of his desert island discs, alongside tracks including the Monty Python song Always Look On The Bright Side Of Life and Paul Young's Every Time You Go Away.

-Warwick also starred alongside the late David Bowie in Labyrinth, in which the musician played Jareth the Goblin King.
+Davis also starred alongside the late David Bowie in Labyrinth, in which the musician played Jareth the Goblin King.

 He recalled: "He was amazing, but so down-to-earth and so ordinary.
 He would come on to set and obviously in Labyrinth he was dressed in a brilliant costume and very extravagant sort of 80s big hair, so he made quite an impression.

 "But underneath all of that was quite an ordinary chap called Dave."

 :: Desert Island Discs airs on BBC Radio 4 on Sunday at 11.15am.